Justus Sheffield and Justin Dunn solidify roles in Mariners’ starting rotation, but more talent is on the way

 Dunn, meanwhile, has posted a 3.98 ERA, a 1.279 WHIP and a FIP (fielding independent pitching — often considered the best measurement of a pitcher’s performance) of 5.03 in 20 1/3 innings this year.
 All three statistics are improvements from last season (4.34, 1.358, 6.54), when he tossed 45 2/3 innings.

 As Servais said Monday: “They both continue to get better.
-It’s a common theme around here. … You can get one percent better each week, each start, and then look up at the end of the year, you’ve had a pretty good season.”
+It’s a common theme around here. … You can get 1% better each week, each start, and then look up at the end of the year, you’ve had a pretty good season.”

 A good season is certainly the desire for these two pitchers, but it may also be necessary.
 As much as they can bring the heat, with the prospects below them — they’re likely feeling it as well.